vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

-Several major recursive resolver operators currently use stale data for answers in some way, including Akamai (via both Nomimum and Xerocole), Knot, OpenDNS, and Unbound.
+Several major recursive resolver operators currently use stale data for answers in some way, including Akamai (via both Nomimum and Xerocole), BIND, Knot, OpenDNS, and Unbound.
 Apple can also use stale data as part of the Happy Eyeballs algorithms in mDNSResponder.
 The collective operational experience is that it provides significant benefit with minimal downside.